Aspose/releases.aspose.com/content/en/barcode/python-net/new-releases/aspose.barcode-for-python-via-.net-24.8.0-windows-64-bit-amd64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">This wheel contains Aspose.BarCode for Python via .NET version 24.8.0, built for Windows and targeting the AMD64 architecture.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Developers can manage barcode processing features within their applications using the newly released Aspose.BarCode for Python via .NET 24.8.0 (Windows 64-bit).
+It delivers essential updates for expanded barcode recognition capabilities.

+### `QrVersion` Support in `BarCodeResult`

+Handling of the QR code versions has improved with the new `QrVersion` in `QRExtendedParameters` in the latest Python barcode API release on Win x64.

+### PZN Decoder Update

+Aspose.BarCode for Python via .NET 24.8.0 includes a refined PZN encoder and decoder to enhance your barcode processing Python applications.

+### Bug Fixes

+The issues with height recognition for Australia Post barcodes (`AustralianPostShortBarHeight`) have been fixed in this library release.

+### Public API Changes and Backward Compatibility

+### Added API Members
+- aspose.barcode.barcoderecognition.QRExtendedParameters.qr_version
+- aspose.barcode.barcoderecognition.QRExtendedParameters.micro_qr_version
+- aspose.barcode.barcoderecognition.QRExtendedParameters.rect_micro_qr_version
+- aspose.barcode.barcoderecognition.QRExtendedParameters.qr_error_level

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.BarCode for Python via .NET 24.8.0 Release Notes](https://releases.aspose.com/barcode/python-net/release-notes/2024/aspose-barcode-for-python-via-dotnet-24-8-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}